kosmolot-mods/geodesy/README.md

 **The mod *will* destroy the immediate surroundings of the geode!**

 1. Scout out a nice geode.
-For our tutorial.
-This small one will do.
+For our tutorial this small one will do.

    ![A small geode.](assets/geode1.png)